By Junko Fujita and Kazunori Takada

 Japan's crisis spooked markets last week, prompted rare intervention by the G7 group of rich nations to stabilize the yen, and fueled concerns the world economy may suffer because of disrupted supplies to the auto and technology industries.

-Tokyo's markets were closed for a holiday on Monday.
+Tokyo's markets are closed for a holiday on Monday.
 The Nikkei index shed 10 percent last week, wiping $350 billion off market capitalization.

 At Fukushima, 300 engineers have worked around the clock inside an evacuation zone to contain the worst nuclear accident since Chernobyl, Ukraine, in 1986.